Not Strong Enough: Music video

 The music video for "Not Strong Enough" documents Baker, Bridgers, and Dacus spending a day together in various locations around Los Angeles.
 It starts with images of roadside scenery, interspersed with a clip of members headbanging while driving, before the band arrives at the Santa Monica Pier.
-At the pier, the band prances along the boardwalk, plays arcade games—where Baker tests her strength at a high striker and Bridgers plays a virtual reality game—and rides a carousel, a Ferris wheel, and a roller coaster.
+At the pier, the band prances along the boardwalk, plays arcade games – where Baker tests her strength at a high striker and Bridgers plays a virtual reality game – and rides a carousel, a Ferris wheel, and a roller coaster.
 After this, the band goes to the Getty Villa, where they explore the area and observe multiple statues and art displays.
 In one sequence, the screen continually moves to the right as Baker, Bridgers, and Dacus stand erect in between several busts, attempting to mimic their stoic facial expressions.
 Next, the band practices softball in a batting cage before visiting a miniature golf course, where Baker and Bridgers climb a small castle used as a prop.
 The band then goes for a hike, where they descend a long staircase and traverse a dark tunnel.
 During the second half of the song's bridge, the video progresses through clips at a dramatically increased rate; these clips include a monster truck rally, Bridgers viewing tarot cards, Dacus in a bookstore, rehearsal in the studio, and the band preparing and eating meals.
 The video finishes with the band having a beachside bonfire, where in one scene, they are running around while waving brightly colored smoke bombs through the air.

 Baker, Bridgers, and Dacus expressed to i-D magazine that their intention had been to create a video that represented their friendship; they recorded the video themselves so that the result would be more authentic.
 It was edited by Bridgers's brother Jackson.
 Lola J. DeAscentiis of The Harvard Crimson, Robin Murray of Clash, and Will Schube of uDiscover Music opined that the presentation of the video resembled that of a home movie.
 DeAscentiis felt that the carefree aura of the video contradicted the dark themes of the lyrics, adding more depth to the song.
 Cron wrote: "It's as fun as it is endearing, and it underlines why Boygenius' members work so well together.
 From the joy on their faces, it's clear that the music – vital as it is – is not the most important part of Boygenius."
 Derrick Rossignol of Uproxx commented that the video made apparent the strength of the band's bond, further stating that it "echo[ed] the album's mission statement, which was described in previous press materials as being 'about recapturing joy.'"
-Newsweeks David Chiu remarked that the unassuming nature of the video contrasted Boygenius against past supergroups, whom he noted to have been afflicted with "commercial pressures and ego".
+Newsweeks David Chiu remarked that the unassuming nature of the video contrasted Boygenius against past supergroups, whom he said to have been afflicted with "commercial pressures and ego".